 Among a series of terracotta heads, also from the archaic period, my eye fell on this one because his eyes fell on me.
 A strong and in the same time quiet, confident expression.
 Very nice to see.
 I was walking out of the museum when I passed by this one and he stopped me 🙂

 The Archaeological Museum is worth a visit, even though the Icon Museum is disappointing.
-You can combine it with a visit to Saint Barnabas’ grave at immediate walking distance, and to the nearby Royal Tombs.
+You can combine it with a visit to Saint Barnabas’ grave at immediate walking distance, to the nearby Royal Tombs, or to the ancient city of Salamis.